raffij/sir_trevor_drupal/README.md

 Include the Sir Trevor Js filter in your Text formats.
 You'll want to customise the order of filters so that unwanted tags are stripped and urls / linebreaks are not converted.

+If you want to use the Twitter block then you'll need to add your http://dev.twitter.com app keys to the admin area.

 ## TODO